DISCOVER THE FUTURE OF WOMEN’S WELLBEING:

 - Functional:because it helps resolve various urinary and genital pathologies.

 C02 vaginal laser

-It is performed in the consulting room and is painless, although used with local anaesthesia in cream if the vulva is treated.
-The number of sessions varies according to the pathology (generally from 3 to 5)
+It is performed in the consulting room and is painless, although used with local anaesthesia in cream if the vulva is to be treated.
+The number of sessions varies according to the pathology (generally from 3 to 5).

 INDICATIONS: vaginal rejuvenation, postpartum vaginal tightening, urinary incontinence, vaginal dryness, recurrent candidiasis and recurrent urinary tract infections, Menopausal Genitourinary Syndrome, atrophic lichen sclerosus, vaginal prolapse.

-Radiofrequency is a biostimulant treatment that, when applied to the vaginal or vulvar area, stimulates cellular activity in the tissues to continue or return to function correctly and more efficiently.
-Its light thermal effect with a pleasant warming effect supplies nutrients and oxygen, accelerating the metabolic reaction of our organism, favouring the regeneration of the tissues.
+Radiofrequency is a biostimulant treatment that, when applied to the vaginal or vulvar area, induces stimulation of cellular activity in the tissues to continue or return to function correctly and more efficiently.
+Its light thermal and pleasant warming effect supplies nutrients and oxygen, accelerating our organism’s metabolic reaction and favouring the tissues’ regeneration.
 It also improves the ability of the pelvic muscles to contract and relax, reducing pain.

 It is performed painlessly in the consulting room.
 The number of sessions will depend on the pathology to be treated.